Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

        A COUNTER Data_Type.
      - Wiley Online Library, HighWire

-   * - Platform Master Report
+   * - Platform Report
-     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Platform Standard Views, and which is aggregated to the platform level.
+     - A COUNTER report that contains additional filters and breakdowns beyond those included in the Standard Views of the Platform Report, and which is aggregated to the platform level.
      -

    * - Platform Reports